 9. Kansas State University

 Kansas State University’s Miller School of Journalism and Mass Communication offers two opportunities for a Mass Communications bachelor degree: either a Bachelor of Arts program or a Bachelor of Science program.
 KSU’s BS in Communications program requires the completion of 39 credit units within the mass communication major.
 Kansas State University allows students to transfer up to twelve credit units with the mass communications bachelor degree program.
-Coursework offered through KSU’s BS in Communications program covers a range of writing and production classes.
+The coursework offered through KSU’s BS in Communications program covers a range of writing and production classes.

 Kansas State University was established in 1863 as the result of the Morrill Land Act.
-IN addition to being the state of Kansas’ first university, KSU is a space grant and land grant school.
+IN addition to being the state of Kansas’ first university, KSU is a space-grant and land grant school.
 KSU is the flagship school for the Kansas State University system.
 The school’s nearly 670-acre campus is home to more than 22,000 students, and structures listed on the National Register of Historic Places.

 What We Like: Kansas State’s Miller School has radically renovated its curriculum with an emphasis on cross-media communication, including the JMC Gateway emphasizing experiential learning for production skills.